-Recently I had a chance to install and configure Microsoft Exchange 2013 on Windows 2012 R2 server in the production environment.
-It’s a single server installation with mailbox and client access roles on the same virtual server, Hyper-v.
-Installation went smoothly after thorough checking of prerequisites.
+I configured and installed the Microsoft Exchange 2013 on Windows 2012 R2 server in the production environment.
+It was a single server installation with mailbox and client access roles in the same virtual server.
+The installation went smoothly after checking of prerequisites.

 The Solution Worked to Fix Internal Email Receiving Issue

 Usually, the internal mail flow should work once the new Exchange server is installed with minimal configurations.
 Each user should be able to send and receive internal emails among them.
 Unfortunately, that did not work straight away.
 After searching for the solutions online, I found out that several people faced a similar issue on the fresh Exchange installation.